Cloning from Multiple Data Sources

 The DATABridge Client renames duplicate table names across data sources as a precaution against accidentally removing a table that contains good data.
-If you do not drop either of the data sources, rerunning the define command for either data source does not cause any problems.
+If you do not drop either of the data sources, rerunning the dbutility define command for either data source does not cause any problems.

-For example, if you execute another define command for DSA because DMSII database A was reorganized, the define command looks for the table name "products" in the DATATABLES client control table that belongs to data sources other than DSA.
-Because the name "products" belongs to DSA only, the define command does not find "products" as a table name under any other data source.
+For example, if you execute another dbutility define command for DSA because DMSII database A was reorganized, the define command looks for the table name "products" in the DATATABLES client control table that belongs to data sources other than DSA.
+Because the name "products" belongs to DSA only, the dbutility command does not find "products" as a table name under any other data source.
 Thus the table corresponding to the data set PRODUCTS will be named "products", as was the case earlier.

-Similarly, if you execute a define command for DSB, the define command looks for the name "products" in the DATATABLES client control table that belongs to data sources other than DSB.
-Because the name "products" belongs to DSA, the define command will find "products" as a table name used by another data source and it will resolve the conflict by renaming the table.
+Similarly, if you execute a dbutility define command for DSB, the dbutility define command looks for the name "products" in the DATATABLES client control table that belongs to data sources other than DSB.
+Because the name "products" belongs to DSA, the dbutility command will find "products" as a table name used by another data source and it will resolve the conflict by renaming the table.
 Thus the table corresponding to the data set PRODUCTS will be named "products1" as was the case before the define command was run.

 If you drop either of the data sources, however, the results may be different because the table name is no longer a duplicate.
-For example, if you drop DSA and then execute a define command for data source DSB, the table will be named "products", not "products1", because it is no longer a duplicate.
+For example, if you drop DSA and then execute a dbutility define command for data source DSB, the table will be named "products", not "products1", because it is no longer a duplicate.

-Similarly, if you do a dropall command and then execute a define command for data source DSB first, the tables will be named "products" for data source DSB and "products1" for data source DSA.
+Similarly, if you do a dropall command and then execute a dbutility define command for data source DSB first, the tables will be named "products" for data source DSB and "products1" for data source DSA.

 Add a Prefix to Duplicate Data Set Names